otaviojava/jcassandra-book/08-java-spring.md

 }
 ```

-> For more information about the Spring framework, a good book is _Turn the game with Spring_ from Casa docode: https://www.casadocodigo.com.br/products/livro-spring-framework

 Configuration code or infrastructure created, we will work on the first example, which is reading and writing the book.
-Modeling happens in a simple and intuitive way thanks to the Spring Data Cassandra annotations:
+Modeling happens simply and intuitively thanks to the Spring Data Cassandra annotations:

 * `Table 'maps the entity.
 * `PrimaryKey` identifies the primary key within the entity.